cheqd/market-monitoring/README.md

-# Coin Gecko API Function: Node.js
+# Market Monitoring

 ## Introduction

-This repository contains a Digital Ocean function that fetchs latest price of `CHEQ` token accross different markets using [CoinGecko's API](https://www.coingecko.com/en/api).
+This repository contains a Digital Ocean app that fetchs latest price of `CHEQ` token accross different markets using [CoinGecko's API](https://www.coingecko.com/en/api).
 In addition, it calculates and returns possible abitrage opportunties if present.

 ## Deploying the Function